rnd195/marp-community-themes/README.md

 # License

 This software is licensed under the [MIT License](https://github.com/rnd195/marp-community-themes/blob/live/LICENSE).
+License files of the featured themes can be found in the `themes/licenses/` directory.